 - Bake anywhere from 35 minutes to an hour, or until a toothpick inserted in the center comes out clean.
 Cool completely before serving.
 Sprinkle with powdered sugar, if preferred.

-For the cake please follow the instructions on your cake mix box.
+- For the cake please follow the instructions on your cake mix box.
 The ingredients listed and instructions were as per the instructions on the cake mix I used, but they could vary.

-Please keep in mind that nutritional information is a rough estimate and can vary greatly based on products used.
+- Please keep in mind that nutritional information is a rough estimate and can vary greatly based on products used.